-During the timeframe ATP participants accumulated an average of 13.4 behavioral health encounters, ranging from 1 to 468 encounters.
+During the timeframe ATP participants accumulated an average of 13.4 behavioral health encounters and a median of 5 behavioral health encounters, ranging from 1 to 468 encounters.
 Figure 14 shows the percentage distribution of ATP clients along ranges of accumulated behavioral health encounters.
 The largest proportion of clients received a behavioral health disorder diagnosis on 1-2 occasions (29.7%), followed by participants falling within the 3-6 (26.6%), 7-14 (20.2%), or 15-24 (9.8%) ranges, comprising 86% of all clients with behavioral health disorders.
 The 135 individuals who accumulated at least 50 encounters made up only 5.0% of the 2,691 ATP clients with a behavioral health disorder but accounted for 13,567, or 38%, of the total number of behavioral health encounters.